-On the card, the course will measure 7,450 yards for the pros, but will play much shorter due to the very firm and fast conditions.
+On the card, the course measures 7,450 yards for the pros, but will play shorter due to the very firm and fast conditions.
 Players will have to plan for drives rolling 50 yards after hitting the fairway, and may want to land approaches well short of greens letting them bounce and run on.
 The conditions will be a canvas for players to showcase their skills, and should prove an equalizer.
 “We didn’t want to build something that constricts top players,” says Coore.
 “This course provides options so that the longest players on tour and the very shortest players on tour can all arrive and think, ‘I’ve got a chance.’”

-While Trinity Forest is sure to frustrate many of the players, spectators, and viewers at home will love it.
+While Trinity Forest is sure to frustrate many of the players, spectators and viewers at home will love it.

 The architects are justifiably proud of their work, and having seen and played the course, I agree that they should be.
 So would they do it again?
 Is another landfill site in the offing?
 Says Coore, “I speak for Ben and me when I say this was our first, and it will be our last.”